mattermost/mattermost-developer-documentation/site/content/contribute/good-decisions/fixing-pr-mistakes.md

 3. Would be best to assign it to the person who introduced the issue in the first place

 ## High Impact
-A high impact PR represents something that caused an incident or might well be causing one and we caught it early.
+A high impact PR represents something that has or will result in a customer incident.

 If this is the case, there are two scenarios: